blippar/poc-realityi/README.md

 # poc-realityi Repository

-Welcome to the Realityi repository.
+Welcome to the poc-realityi repository.
 This space is dedicated to storing and collaborating on Proof of Concept (POC) projects developed for Realityi.

 ## Repository Structure